SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         gcloud container images list --repository="gcr.io/deeplearning-platform-release"
         ```

-        what does the output show?
+        What does the output show?

         ??? success "Solution"